 If you're even smarter, for every single blog post that you write you will either hyperlink out to the printable that makes the most sense for that post, or create a printable specifically for that blog post.

 Then it's just a case of promoting that blog post wherever you can.

 This is where you can start to do some fun things, like run Facebook ads to your blog post at a low budget of $5 a day.
 Run those ads to your warm audience, people that are already in your world that like and trust you.
 Do not run them to a cold audience because that will cost more.

-All you’re doing is promoting the blog post, not the printable you’re promoting inside the blog post.
-The blog post talks about different things and the printable is going to be a natural fit to that content.
+All you're doing is promoting the blog post, not the printable you're promoting inside the blog post.
+The blog post talks about different things and the printable is going to be a natural fit for that content.
 That is how this part of the content ecosystem works.

 When you do it that way, a printable that costs $5 or $7 but is selling every day is so much easier than having to be constantly chasing the sale.